zdtsw/hellowen/README.md

-# Due to current v2.0 image from jenkinsci does only support mvn build, and I do not have sudo to install go package.
+# Due to current v0.2 image from jenkinsci does only support mvn build,
+# User for image do not grant sudo to install go package.
-# Change projec to a much simple solution: bash which support by ubuntu for sure
+# Change projec to a even more simple solution: bash kinda hello Wen
 Test Positive result
 > ./test.sh
 hello Wen